Why Teens Stop Trying — and Achieving — at School

 Why Teens Opt Out Academically

-Three main motivation problems tend to impede and shanghai teens’ academic achievement.
+Three main motivation problems tend to impede teens’ academic achievement.

 - Teens are under immense pressure to succeed, and feel overwhelmed.